-If we exercise the option to acquire equity ownership of the VIEs, the ownership transfer may subject us to certain limitations and substantial costs
+If we exercise the option to acquire equity ownership of the VIEs, the ownership transfer may subject us to certain limitations and substantial costs.

-Pursuant to the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Edition), foreign investors are not allowed to hold more than 50% of the equity interests of any company providing value-added telecommunications services, including ICP services, with the exception of e-commerce, domestic multi-party communications, storage- forwarding, and call centers businesses.
-Pursuant to the Regulations for the Administration of Foreign-Invested Telecommunications Enterprises promulgated by the State Council, the main foreign investor who invests in a value-added telecommunications business in China must possess prior experience in operating value-added telecommunications businesses and a proven track record of business operations overseas, or the Qualification Requirements.
-Currently none of the applicable PRC laws, regulations, or rules provides clear guidance or interpretation on the Qualification Requirements.
-We face the risk of not satisfying the requirement promptly.
-In addition, the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Edition) prohibits foreign investors from investing in internet audio-visual program services and internet culture activities with the exception of music.
-If the PRC laws were revised to allow foreign investors to invest in enterprises with internet audio-visual program or internet culture activities businesses in China, or to hold more than 50% of the equity interests of value-added telecommunications enterprises, due to the necessity of ICP services for internet audio-visual program services and internet cultural activities, we might be unable to unwind the contractual arrangements before we were able to comply with the Qualification Requirements, or if we attempt to unwind the contractual arrangements before we are able to comply with the Qualification Requirements we may be ineligible to operate our value-added telecommunication, internet audio-visual program, and internet culture activities businesses and may be forced to suspend their operations, which could materially and adversely affect our business, financial condition, and results of operations.
+Pursuant to the 2021 Negative List, foreign investors are not allowed to hold more than 50% of the equity interests in any company providing value-added telecommunications services, including ICP services, with the exception of e-commerce, domestic multi-party communications, storage- forwarding, and call centers businesses.
+The 2021 Negative List also prohibits foreign investors from investing in internet audio-visual program services and internet culture activities with the exception of music.
+Even if the PRC laws were revised to allow foreign investors to hold more than 50% of the equity interests in value-added telecommunications enterprises, given the prohibition on foreign investment in internet audio-visual program services and internet cultural activities, we might still be unable to unwind the contractual arrangements to avoid becoming ineligible to operate our value-added telecommunication, internet audio-visual program, and internet culture activities businesses or suspending operations of these businesses.
+In the event that we become ineligible to operate, or are forced to suspend, these businesses, our business, financial condition, and results of operations could be materially and adversely affected.

-Pursuant to the contractual arrangements, we have the exclusive right to purchase all or any part of the equity interests in the VIEs from the respective equity holders for a nominal price, unless the relevant government authorities or PRC laws request otherwise, in which case the purchase price shall be adjusted to a minimum amount that meets the relevant requirements.
-Subject to relevant laws and regulations, the respective equity holders shall return any amount of purchase price they have received to the respective WFOE.
+Pursuant to the contractual arrangements, we have the exclusive right to purchase all or any part of the equity interests in the VIEs from the respective equity holders for a nominal price, unless the government authorities or PRC laws request otherwise, in which case the purchase price shall be adjusted to a minimum amount that meets the requirements.
+Subject to applicable laws and regulations, the respective equity holders shall return any amount of purchase price they have received to the respective WFOE.
 If such a return of purchase price takes place, the competent tax authority may require the WFOE to pay enterprise income tax for ownership transfer income, in which case the amount of tax could be substantial.